Validation Studies

 The results of cluster sampling are usually also difficult to compute and interpret.

-This method of sampling also tends to be difficult to plan and execute, in comparison to some other forms of sampling.
+This method of sampling also tends to be difficult to plan and execute in comparison to some other forms of sampling.

 It is also relatively more prone to high sampling error.
-You can find out your margin of error using the margin of error calculator.
+You can find your margin of error using the margin of error calculator.

 Creating cluster samples that represent the target population helps reduce bias in survey results.